 As digital technology mediates more and more of our daily lives, it is also facilitating new and heightened forms of gender-based violence.
-Online violence against women and girls, though not a new phenomenon, has escalated rapidly since the onset of COVID-19—with serious implications for women’s safety and well-being.
-The impacts of such violence extend beyond the digital sphere, posing a significant threat to the exercise of women’s rights both online and off.
+Online violence against women and girls, though not a new phenomenon, has escalated rapidly in recent years posing significant threats to women’s safety and well-being both online and off.
+This underscores the urgent need to protect and uphold women's rights in the digital era.

 What is tech-facilitated gender-based violence?